jabadymandry/github-flow/05-Front-end/03-Background-Jobs/README.md

 worker: celery -A tasks.celery worker --loglevel=info
 ```

-The Procfile will now have 3 lines, a `web` to launch the flask app, a `release` to automatically upgrade the database at each deployment and now a `worker` one to run Celery!
+The Procfile will now have 3 lines:
+- a `web` to launch the flask app
+- a `release` to automatically upgrade the database at each deployment
+- a `worker` one to run Celery!

 It's now time to push our Branch to Heroku: